gregory-ch/shap_flex_ported/README.md

 ## Warnings

-This is the alpfa version of porting https://github.com/nredell/shapFlex
+This is the alpha version of porting https://github.com/nredell/shapFlex

 ## Examples